hyperhq/hyperstart/README.md

 ## Build from source

-clone this repo, and make sure you have build-essentials installed.
+clone this repo, and make sure you have build-essential installed.
 Go into the working copy and

     > ./autogen.sh
     > ./configure